darklang/docs/docs/from-python.md

 ![assets/from-python/ifs.png](assets/from-python/ifs.png)

-Note that we highlight the path your code takes - so if we were to change the values, a different piece of the `If` statement would be highlighted:
+Note that we highlight the path your code takes - so if we were to change the values, a different piece of the `if` statement would be highlighted:

 ![assets/from-python/ifs2.png](assets/from-python/ifs2.png)